 The University is governed by a Board of Trustees that includes the resident bishop of the Indiana Area United Methodist Church, the president of the University and the president of the Alumni Association as ex officio members.
 The Board sets policy and goals, oversees the University’s finances, approves academic programs and authorizes the awarding of degrees.

-The University has two colleges and seven schools encompassing dozens of academic departments and offices, as well as two centers of excellence, the Center for Aging & Community and the Center of Excellence in Leadership of Learning.
+The University has three colleges and seven schools encompassing dozens of academic departments and offices, as well as two centers of excellence, the Center for Aging & Community and the Center of Excellence in Leadership of Learning.
 In addition, UIndy is home to the Richard G. Lugar Academy and the Institute for Civic Leadership & Mayoral Archives.

 Dr. Manuel became the University’s ninth president in July 2012 and immediately spearheaded a comprehensive strategic planning process.
 The resulting strategic planning framework was adopted by UIndy’s Board of Trustees in May 2013.